lupyuen/lupyuen.github.io/src/ci4.md

 }
 ```

-# Ingest the Logs from GitHub Actions
+# Ingest from GitHub Actions

 TODO